Super-futures/animal-spirits-api/README.md

 ## What it does

-A scheduled GitHub Actions workflow that fetches, normalises, and composes three economic affect signals — attention, market, and narrative — across US/Europe, UK, and India.
+A scheduled GitHub Actions workflow that fetches, normalises, and composes three economic affect signals — attention, market, and narrative — across US, UK, and India.
 Output is written to `data/state.json` and served via GitHub Pages with permissive CORS headers, allowing the frontend to make a single fetch.

+The backend serves raw normalised signals only.
+All coupling metrics (C_align, C_sync, C_lag, I) and regime classification are computed in the frontend's signal processing layer.

 ---